Simon-Xu-Lan/coding-notes/python/python.md

   - with open() block
     - with open() block will automatically close file after the block.

+- windows os add: csvfile=open(csvpath, encoding='utf8') to solve issue if have

 - read() vs. csv.reader()
   - plain reading method read() returns a string